Las Raíces Tunnel

-Las Raíces Tunnel (Túnel Las Raíces) is a road tunnel in Chile.
+Las Raíces Tunnel (Túnel Las Raíces) is a road tunnel on Route 181 in the Araucanía Region of Chile, connecting the communes of Curacautín and Lonquimay through the Cordillera de Las Raíces in the upper Biobío River basin.

-It is the longest of the very few tunnels in the southern Andes and is the second longest of South America (after the 2006 inauguration of the 4600 m long tunnel Fernando Gómez Martínez in Colombia).
-It is located about 700 km south of Santiago de Chile on the paved Route 181-CH connecting the city of Temuco with the pass Pino Hachado towards Argentina.
+It is the longest of the very few tunnels in the southern Andes and is the second longest in South America (after the 2006 inauguration of the 4600 m long tunnel Fernando Gómez Martínez in Colombia); it remains the longest road tunnel in Chile.
+It is located about 700 km south of Santiago de Chile on the paved Route 181 connecting the city of Temuco with the pass of Pino Hachado towards Argentina.
 As such, the tunnel serves as a link between the Pacific and Atlantic Oceans, from Lebu in Chile to Bahía Blanca in Argentina.
-It is 4528 m long, located 1010 m above sea level and was inaugurated in 1939.
+It is 4528 m long, 4.2 m wide, 5.6 m high, located 1010 m above sea level, and was inaugurated in 1939.

+Description

+Owing to its great length, it is not possible to see daylight from one end of the tunnel from the other, and even from its midpoint neither entrance is visible.
+Before the 2005 renovation, the unlit interior was a stretch of near-total darkness, particularly around its midpoint.

+An alternative to the tunnel is the old scenic gravel road Cuesta de Las Raíces, which branches off northwards about 5 km before the western entrance or 11 km before the eastern entrance; it is commonly used by trucks too large to pass through the tunnel.